PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-06 07:58:05
+Last updated: 2024-04-06 07:58:39
-Random Quote: You two suck at peddling meth. - Saul Goodman
+Random Quote: So you do have a plan?
+Yeah, Mr. White!
+Yeah, science! - Jesse Pinkman